5jt/dyalog-cookbook/manuscript/05_logging.md

 ∇
 ~~~

 Note that we add the opportunity here to log the full command line.
-In an application that receives its parameters from the command line this is an important thing do to.
+In an application that receives its parameters from the command line this is an important thing to do.

 We take the opportunity to move code from `TxtToCsv` to a new function `GetFiles`.
 This new function will take the command line argument and return a list of files which may contain zero, one or many filenames: